-Payment can be made online via MyUH Services at myuh.hawaii.edu or in-person at any UH Cashier's Office.
+Payment can be made online via MyUH Services or in-person at any UH Cashier's Office.
 Any outstanding balance may lead to a financial debt, referral to a collection agency and denial of UH services.
 Students who register but choose not to attend must drop their classes by the deadline to avoid financial charges and punitive grades (e.g. F grade).